Stuwert/playthistonight/src/posts/golf-peaks-a-lovely-puzzle.md

 title: "Golf Peaks: A Lovely Puzzle"
 author: Stuart Urback
 date: 2021-01-24T23:21:30.022Z
-summary: Golf Peaks by Afterburn is one of my favorite mobile puzzle games in the last 5 years.
+excerpt: Golf Peaks by Afterburn is one of my favorite mobile puzzle games in the last 5 years.
 platforms:
   - Windows